Frequently Asked Questions about the Professional Operational Risk Manager Designation

 Q. Why should I apply for a new designation program?

-Despite this growth in opportunity, there is no clear path to obtaining a formal role of Operational Risk Manager since many employers have a variety of entry requirements for the role.
+A. Despite a growth in operational risk opportunities, there is no clear path to obtaining a formal role of Operational Risk Manager since many employers have a variety of entry requirements for the role.
 Having the PRMIA Professional ORM Designation on your resume and highlighted after your name will allow for more opportunities at these new roles in banks, insurance companies, and other places.
+The PRMIA Designation program was developed to ensure that skilled operational risk professionals have greater opportunity for jobs, promotions, and higher salaries.
+By taking into account the skills and experience of an operational risk professional as part of the application and testing process, successful candidates can demonstrate their skills and experience to others in their industry.

-Q. What is the difference between the Professional ORM Designation and the certificate program?
+Q. What is the difference between the Professional ORM Designation and the Certificate program?

 A. The development of the Professional ORM Designation was done purposely to ensure that the ORM certificate program would remain the entry program for individuals learning about operational risk management.
 The ORM certificate program will continue to be offered and be provided as a way for individuals who might be new to operational risk to learn more about the tools and techniques used.